Fulop-Krisztian/netconfigs/README.md

 - Windows power(s)hell (The name looks cool, but it actually isn't.
 Trust me.)

 A **minimal working configuration** is usually included with the documents.
-The rest of the document is a more descriptive and tries to give you the digest.
+The rest of the document is a more descriptive, still trying to include important details and highlighting pitfalls.

 Feel free to use these configs.
 Cheers to aspiring system administrators.